Huge ‘Conan Exiles’ Patch Hits Alongside Test Servers

 - Right Click on Conan Exiles.

-- Select “Properties”.
+- Select “Properties.”

 - Go to the “Betas” tab.

-- From the drop down menu select, “Testlive”.
+- From the drop down menu select, “Testlive.”

 - Close the window.